-The best approach when it comes to teaching beginners
+The best approach when it comes to teaching letters to beginners

 Teaching Arabic to beginners in the right way with the right methodology is a primordial step toward a future successful learning.
 In the last past two decades, many teachers elaborated several curriculums on the topic.
 Nevertheless, those curriculums were made by teachers specialized in teaching Arabic to native speakers, and those teachers did not experience in teaching Arabic to non native learners.
 Nowadays, parents and children feel lost amidst an endless list of materials available in the market.
 Because any language is built upon letters, the major cue while teaching Arabic letters is focusing on the names of letters instead of their sounds.

 Teaching Arabic letters’ names to Arabic learners should be the first step.
 First of all, it helps learners to acquire a complete understanding of Arabic’s alphabet.
 For example, some letters do not have a sound like “ Alif ” since it is a prolongation.
 If a teacher is willing to pronounce “Alif”, he should pronounce before it an other letter.
 In other words, the teacher will confuse students because they are not yet ready to distinguish the letter “ Alif “ from stretched sounds (Fig. 1).

 Fig.1: Alif cannot be pronounced without connecting a letter before because it does not have a sound if alone

 In addition to that, the letter “Al Hamza” does not have any similarity with the sound that it makes.
 If a teacher teaches its sound before its name, students will not be able to recognize or to name it since they do not know its name (Fig. 2).